-The training group must include staff from at least two disciplines that provide care in birth suites.

-Focused on improved communication and teamwork

-- Be delivered within your hospital and underpinned by a focus on improved communication and teamwork. - Provide a theoretical learning session supported by scenario-based (drill) training.
-Theoretical learning opportunities must include content on the tools (algorithms, documentation and hospital specific pro formas, etc.) and systems (emergency boxes/trolleys, local and external emergency call systems, etc.) to manage maternity emergencies in birth suites. - Provide skills and drill stations using mannequins and/or training pelvises. - Simulate at least two maternity emergency scenarios in two separate simulations that are a clinical improvement priority for your hospital.
+Focus area 1: Multidisciplinary maternity emergency training Be multidisciplinary The training group must include staff from at least two disciplines that provide care in birth suites.
+Focused on improved communication and teamwork Be delivered within your hospital and underpinned by a focus on improved communication and teamwork.
+Provide a theoretical learning session supported by scenariobased (drill) training.
+Theoretical learning opportunities must include content on the tools (algorithms, documentation and hospital specific pro formas, etc.) and systems (emergency boxes/trolleys, local and external emergency call systems, etc.) to manage maternity emergencies in birth suites.
+Provide skills and drill stations using mannequins and/or training pelvises.
+Simulate at least two maternity emergency scenarios in two separate simulations that are a clinical improvement priority for your hospital.
 Scenarios must involve the use of high-fidelity mannequins and/or actors.
 These should be facilitated in your birth suite and represent a clinical improvement priority for your hospital.
-If a birth suite is unavailable, maternity emergency scenarios may be simulated in another hospital area where births may occur or a training environment such as a clinical simulation laboratory. - Provide dedicated feedback and debrief opportunity at the completion of each simulated maternity emergency scenario and/ or at the conclusion of the multidisciplinary maternity emergency training session.
+If a birth suite is unavailable, maternity emergency scenarios may be simulated in another hospital area where births may occur or a training environment such as a clinical simulation laboratory.
+Provide dedicated feedback and debrief opportunity at the completion of each simulated maternity emergency scenario and/or at the conclusion of the multidisciplinary maternity emergency training session.

-During the current training year, 80% of clinical staff providing care in birth suites must complete Multidisciplinary Maternity Emergency Training that meets the training criteria.
+During the current training year, 80% of clinical staff providing care in birth suites to have completed Multidisciplinary Maternity Emergency Training that meets the training criteria.

-See Appendix 1: Glossary of key terms - Skills and drill stations
+- See Appendix 1: Glossary of key terms Multidisciplinary - See Appendix 1: Glossary of key terms Skills and drill stations